 The best way to recycle is to minimize your use of disposable items.
 Single use plastics are not sustainable.
 Think about it when you are reaching for plastic bags at the supermarket produce counter or being offered myriad other disposable items and excess packaging.

 5. When you cannot refuse plastic – recycle

 Plastic debris in the ocean degrades marine habitats and contributes to the deaths of many marine animals.
 Because floating plastic often resembles food to many marine birds, sea turtles and marine mammals, they can choke or starve because their digestive systems get blocked when they eat it.
 Help prevent these unnecessary deaths—use cloth grocery bags and reusable water bottles.
 Sty tuned and sign petitions that outlaw the use of single use plastics.

 Sea Save Foundation is powered primarily by volunteers.
 Want to be part of our global team?
 Check out the current opportunities and lend a hand!
 Check out our volunteer page now.

 7. Stay Informed

 Sea Save Foundation produces a “Week in Review”.
 We know people are busy and cannot glean the Internet and traditional media for all the top stories, so we do the heavy lifting.
 Stay abreast of new findings, scientific breakthroughs, current challenges as well as successes.
 Follow our Facebook or Twitter streams to get the review delivered weekly to your timeline.

-8. Be part of the conversation.
-Sign our petitions
+8. Be part of the movement.
+Pick up the phone

-A simple signature can make all the difference.
+A single phone call can make all the difference.
 There is power in numbers and whether a national or international issue your opinion matters.
-Help us assemble the tools we need to fight for ocean friendly policies.
-Check out our current petitions here.
+Help us as we fight for ocean-friendly policies.
+Monitor our social media feeds to learn about the issues.

 9. Leverage your power as a consumer